windyboy/go-caatsm/README.md

    - Stream stores messages according to retention policy
    - Consumer pulls messages in batches (configurable via `app.batch_size`)
    - Each message is processed and ACKed on success
-   - Failed messages are NAKed and redelivered according to `backoff` strategy
+    - Failed messages are NAKed and redelivered with simple backoff
    - After `max_deliver` attempts, permanent failures are routed to DLQ (if enabled)

 8. **Replay Messages:**